-In December 2007, the FAS issued SFAS No. 141R, "Business Combinations".
+In December 2007, the FASB issued SFAS No. 141R, "Business Combinations".
 This statement provides companies with principles and requirements on how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, liabilities assumed, and any noncontrolling interest in the acquiree as well as the recognition and measurement of goodwill acquired in a business combination.
 This statement also requires certain disclosures to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 Acquisition costs associated with the business combination will generally be expensed as incurred.
 This statement is effective for business combinations occurring in fiscal years beginning after December 15, 2008.
 Early adoption of FASB Statement No. 141R is not permitted.
 The company is evaluating the impact the application of this guidance will have on the company's financial position, results of operations and cash flows.
+The company will adopt this statement for acquisitions consummated after the statement's effective date.

 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51".
 This statement amends ARB 51 to establish accounting and reporting standards for the noncontrolling interest (minority interest) in a subsidiary and for the deconsolidation of a subsidiary.
-Upon its adoption, effective as of the beginning of the company's 2009 fiscal year, noncontrolling interests will be classified as equity in the company's financial statements and income and comprehensive income attributed to the noncontrolling interest will be included in the company's norme and comprehensive income.
+Upon its adoption, effective as of the beginning of the company's 2009 fiscal year, noncontrolling interests will be classified as equity in the company's financial statements and income and comprehensive income attributed to the noncontrolling interest will be included in the company's income and comprehensive income.
 The provisions of this standard must be applied retrospectively upon adoption.
 The company does not anticipate that the adoption of SFAS No. 160 will have a material impact on its financial statements.
-The Company will adopt this statement for acquisitions consummated after the statements effective date.